rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ### SQL Server machine learning services

-SQL Server 2016 integrated the R programming language, which can be run within the database server and can be embedded into Transact-SQL (T-SQL) script, too.
+SQL Server 2016 integrated the R programming language, which can be run within the database server and can be embedded into a Transact-SQL (T-SQL) script, too.
 In SQL Server 2017, you can execute the Python script within the database server itself.
-Both, R and Python are popular programming languages, which provide extensive support for data analytics along with natural language processing capability.
+Both R and Python are popular programming languages that provide extensive support for data analytics along with natural language processing capability.